 After three years of renting in Williamsburg, the time came to try and buy a place.
 My husband, Chris, and I hoped to find a spacious townhouse or something bigger than our current place.
 Planning for a family and wanting outdoor space, we felt that broadening our search to less trendy neighborhoods was our only option.
 After exploring most of Brooklyn, however, we found that we kept coming back to Williamsburg.

 Six months into our search, standing just four blocks south of our rental and looking out at the East River from the roof deck of a two-bedroom on the market, Chris said, “Well, if we can do this, then I want this.”
 It was a top floor unit with a small terrace off the living room, high ceilings, tons of light, and views of the Domino Sugar Factory, the river, and Manhattan.
-It came with basement storage, a parking space, and a piece of private roof deck.
+It came with basement storage, a parking space, and a piece of the private roof deck.
 Square footage was a concern, and we agreed that we would have to do a renovation before moving in to accommodate long-term needs, but first, the offer.
 Ours was accepted.

 We underestimated the significance of overall design in renovating, but it was the beautiful and technical unifier underneath everything we were trying to accomplish.
-Thomas addressed the kitchen simply: hide the fridge, fill in the odd angles and edges of the ceiling, and provide more counter/storage space.
+The contractor addressed the kitchen simply: hide the fridge, fill in the odd angles and edges of the ceiling, and provide more counter/storage space.
 This blew our minds.
 It cleaned up the whole space and looked like a kitchen that meant to be there, rather than an afterthought.

 There were other more indulgent decisions made during the planning process, like a wine fridge.
 This felt like a low-cost, high-impact amenity you don’t typically get in the city and we were very excited about it.
-Chris insisted from day one that we have a garbage disposal, so that was a non-negotiable.
+Chris insisted from day one that we have a garbage disposal, so that was non-negotiable.
 We also debated and ultimately agreed to a waterfall edge for the kitchen countertops.
-Thomas had strongly recommended this as a focal point when entering the home, and he was absolutely right.
+Our contractor had strongly recommended this as a focal point when entering the home, and he was absolutely right.